Dentist in CalgaryHousing & Career Guide · 2026

 How long does it take a Dentist to buy a home in Calgary?

-Based on 2026 market data, a Dentist earning approximately $185K/year needs around 3 yr 5 mo of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Dentist earning approximately $185K/year needs around 3 yr 5 mo of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is one of the more accessible markets in Canada for this income level.
+This is one of the more accessible markets across major Canadian cities for this income level.

 What percentage of income does a Dentist spend on rent in Calgary?

-At current market rents, a Dentist in Calgary spends approximately 12.3% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Dentist in Calgary spends approximately 12.3% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Calgary a good city for Dentists to immigrate to?

-Strong demand accelerated by new federal Canadian Dental Care Plan.
-Private practice ownership offers highest earning potential.
+Strong demand.
+Canada: accelerated by federal Dental Care Plan.
+US: growing demand driven by aging population and expanding dental insurance coverage.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Dentists — both the ownership timeline and rent burden are within reasonable range.

-Do Dentists need a Canadian licence to work in Calgary?
+Do Dentists need a local licence to work in Calgary?

-NDEB (National Dental Examining Board) certification required for internationally trained dentists.
+Canada: NDEB certification required for international graduates.
+US: NBDE (Parts 1 & 2) + state dental board licensure + WREB/ADLEX clinical exams.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Alberta has generally streamlined pathways for internationally trained professionals in shortage occupations.

 Get your personalised numbers